Binsar Tourism - Binsar Travel Guide

 Binsar is an ideal destination for writers, nature lovers and adventure lovers.
 The views of major peaks like Chaukhamba, Panchachuli, Nanda Devi, Nanda Kot, and Kedarnath are distinctly visible from here.

-Binsar Hills known and Jhandi Dhar, rise to a height of 2412 mts and offer an excellent view of Almora town, Kumaon hills and the greater Himalayan valley.
+Binsar Hills known as Jhandi Dhar, rise to a height of 2412 mts and offer an excellent view of Almora town, Kumaon hills and the greater Himalayan valley.

 If you are a die-hard nature lover then prepare yourself to add Binsar in your must see places.
 It is an ideal place for Bird watching and wildlife photography.
 There are several popular excursions in the proximity of Binsar.
 Enjoy peaceful and serene walks in Binsar enjoying the unmatched beauteousness of nature.